Quick answer

 - Lifestyle: $200 (wine tastings, safaris, adventure activities)

+Use our cost of living calculator to model these budgets against your current city.
 For context, this makes South Africa one of the cheapest countries to live with a genuinely high standard of living.
 Compare that to similar quality of life in Australia or the UK, where you would spend 2–3 times as much.

 Safety: The Honest Assessment